Geoffrey Marcy: Later career

 In May 2017, Marcy co-authored studies related to laser light emissions from stars, as a way of detecting technology-related signals from an alien civilization.
 The study included Tabby's Star (KIC 8462852), an oddly dimming star whose unusual light fluctuations may be the result of interference by an artificial megastructure, such as a Dyson swarm, made by such a civilization.
 No evidence was found for technology-related signals from Tabby's Star in the studies.

-In 2021 Marcy's membership in the National Academy of Sciences was rescinded.
+In 2021, Marcy's membership in the National Academy of Sciences was rescinded.

+Sexual harassment

+A six-month investigation by the University of California, Berkeley, Title IX office concluded in 2015 with the finding that Marcy had violated the university's sexual harassment policy between 2001 and 2010.
+Four complaints were filed with the university's Title IX office, one of which Marcy denied.
+As a consequence, the university "imposed real consequences on Professor Geoff Marcy by establishing a zero tolerance policy regarding future behavior and by stripping him of the procedural protections that all other faculty members enjoy".

+At least three additional allegations had been made against Marcy as early as 1995 while he was at San Francisco State University, as corroborated by Penny Nixon, then SFSU's sexual harassment officer.
+A former graduate student of Marcy, now faculty member at Harvard, called Marcy's harassing behavior an "open secret" in the astronomy community.
+Marcy's alleged actions included unwanted massages, kisses, and groping.